Back To Blog

 Is green your favorite color?
 Would you like to hold onto more of it?
-Ohio’s tax-free 529 Plan, CollegeAdvantage, wants to help while you’re saving green for your children’s future higher education.
-A 529 college savings plan offers many benefits that can build your college savings account.
+Ohio’s 529 Plan, CollegeAdvantage, wants to help you save more green for your children’s future higher education.
+A 529 account has many benefits that can build your college savings account.

 A huge benefit of saving for college in Ohio’s 529 Plan is its tax advantages, which include tax-free earnings, tax-free withdrawals, and state tax deduction for Ohio residents.
 These tax advantages can help you save even more of your green.

 Any Ohio resident — whether the account owner or a gift giver — who contributes to Ohio’s 529 Plan can deduct their contributions from their taxable state income.
-The deduction is now $4,000 per year, per beneficiary, with unlimited carry forward.
-This means that $4,000 is not a contribution cap.
+The deduction is $4,000 per year, per beneficiary, with unlimited carry forward, which means that the $4,000 is not a contribution cap.
 If an Ohio taxpayer contributes more than $4,000 in one year, they can continue to subtract $4,000 per year, per beneficiary, from their State of Ohio taxable income until all Ohio 529 Plan contributions have been deducted.

 Ready-made investment options

 To save your green, you can tailor a 529 college savings account to your family’s needs.
-Ohio’s 529 Plan, CollegeAdvantage, offers a wealth of 529 investment options, from leading investment managers Vanguard, Dimensional Fund Advisors, and Fifth Third Bank.
+Ohio’s 529 Plan offers a wealth of 529 investment options, from leading investment managers Vanguard, Dimensional Fund Advisors, and Fifth Third Bank.
 The investments include ready-made age-based portfolios and ready-made risk-based portfolios.
 These ready-made investment options are simple to use for each portfolio’s asset mix and allocations are pre-determined.
 When your child is younger, the asset allocation mix includes more stocks.
-As your child grows older, the asset allocation mix adjusts to reduce the amount of equity and increase the amount of conservative investing vehicles, such as fixed-income and cash preservation options, to help weather stock market volatility closer to the time you need these funds to cover college costs.
+As your child grows older, the asset allocation mix adjusts to reduce the amount of equity and increase the amount of conservative investing vehicles, such as fixed-income and cash preservation options.

 Not sure what investment options fit your investment personality best?
-Answer our risk tolerance questionnaire to determine with which asset allocation mix you would be most comfortable – conservative, moderate, or aggressive.
+Take our risk tolerance questionnaire to determine with which asset allocation mix you would be most comfortable – conservative, moderate, or aggressive.

 Also, Ohio’s 529 Plan has savings strategies to determine how to modify your 529 college savings account based on your child’s age.
 If your child just started kindergarten, you have longest amount of time to save as well as benefit from the power of compound interest.
 If your child is in middle or high school, you may want to increase your college savings contributions.